sarroutbi/nbde-tang-server/README.md

 ## Installation

-In order to install the operator, you must have previously installed an OpenShift/K8S cluster.
+In order to install this operator, you must have previously installed an OpenShift/K8S cluster.
 For small computers, **CRC** (Code Ready Containers) project is recommended.
 In case normal OpenShift cluster is used, installation should not differ from the CRC one.
 Ultimately, the operator has